jasmine-smith8/stem-project-walkthrough/user_stories/mentor/stories.md

 ### REST Router
 #### Steps:
 1. Add a `generate` route with a `GET` method to `router.py`.
-2. Visit `/generate` on localhost to see a fact.

 ```python
 from flask import Flask